-The iPad is different and it requires a different approach than a laptop
+- The iPad is not a laptop

 The iPad is not a laptop